 If you have clear coloring, muted colors will look muddy or drab on you, whereas if you have muted coloring, bright colors can look garish or overpowering.
 Again, everyone’s coloring exists on a spectrum; rather than being very clear or very muted, your coloring might be somewhere in between.

-- If you look good in clear colors like the ones in the left-hand column above (ex. fire-engine red, bright yellow, apple green, fuchsia, white or black)…
+- If you look good in clear colors (ex. fire-engine red, bright yellow, apple green, fuchsia, cobalt blue)…

 …you’ll probably also look good in bright shades of lipstick (bright orange, coral, purple, or red, fuchsia).